skippy-io/skippy-io.github.io/docs/tutorials/skippifying-spring-boot.markdown

 ### Change Set

 Let's walk through the change set of [a16530](https://github.com/skippy-io/spring-boot-skippified/commit/a16530d85f54fd34b66b5fef1dff70a97b3ddc07).
 This commit skippifies the build with 5 lines of configuration changes.
-There was no need to modify any files in src/main or src/test.
+There is no need to modify any files in src/main or src/test.

 #### build.gradle